Archetype-CSS/Archetype-docs/docs/architecture.md

   1. **Separation of Structure from Skin** - distinguish between structure styles (box-model) and skin styles (color, font, gradients) and abstract these styles in class-based modules to allow re-use [[6]](addendum.md).
   2. **Separation of Container and Content** - avoid all explicit parent-child relationship within style declarations so that a component's style is not dependant upon its container which allows the module to be reused [[6]](addendum.md).

+These are the basic concepts Archetype modules are built on.
+Also see: [Archetype Design Principles](/designPrinciples.md).

 ### Utilities
 Archetype utilities are low-level abstractions used globally throughout a design system via a class, function, or mixin to provide specific functionality.
 Utilities are maintained within their own repository, managed with [Bower](http://bower.io), and are `@import`-ed within `main.scss`.
 All utilities are prefixed with `Archetype-u-`.
 They are installed using `bower install Archetype-u-[utility-Name]`.
 Utilities are applied within the stylesheets, rather than the markup.
+They reside within `bower_components` once installed.

 ### Objects
 Object styles are generic abstractions that can be extended to build a component.
 They are styles which remain consistent and unchanged within a component regardless of skin or structure and are abstracted to be used as a foundation for building UI components.
 The classic OOCSS example is the media-object [[16]](addendum).
 Each object is maintained within its own repository, managed with [Bower](http://bower.io), and `@import`-ed into `main.scss`.
 All objects are prefixed with `Archetype-o-`.
 They are installed using `bower install Archetype-o-[object-name]`.
+They reside within `bower_components` once installed.

 #### Object Modifiers
 An object modifier in Archetype is a context-dependant sibling of an object that performs a certain function and is represented by an additional HTML class attribute on the element.
 Object modifiers are denoted by the use of `__` (double underscores) for example, `.objectName__modifierName` in order to maintain context, maintain control of the cascade, and avoid location-dependant selectors [[2]](addendum.md).
 Object modifiers extend or provide minor overrides to the object and is often applied to the same HTML element or a direct decendent.
+An object modifier is defined in the same partial as the object it modifies.

 ### Components
 A discrete and independent entity designed to exist as a stand alone module without any dependencies to its container.
 A component can be simple or compound (contain one or more components) and it should be able to be relocated on the page without breaking [[1]](addendum).
-Example components include buttons, navigation bars, etc. An example of a compound component would be a search block composed of an input and a submit button [[2]](addendum.md), but these are still considered components.
+Example components include buttons, navigation, etc. An example of a compound component would be a search block composed of an input and a submit button [[2]](addendum.md), but these are still considered components.
+Components are unique in the way that they are installed via [Bower](http://bower.io), but can still be modified to accept custom styles.
+This is done by redefining the components settings file (which contains a [Sass Map](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#maps) of all the CSS property value pairs passed to the component).
+The partial containing a component's redefined settings should be properly namespaced and located in the `components` directory.

 In order to maintain modularity a component must adhere to the following: